 Repeat with the second remaining dough.

-When the dough is cool, roll out to about 1/8th inch thick and cool again.
+Roll out the cold dough to 1/8th inch thick and cool again if needed.
 Repeat with the other portion.
-When the dough is cool/cold it will be much easier to work with.

-Step 3 Baking
+3 Baking the Gingerbread

 Bake in a preheated oven at 350°F for about 8--10 minutes, when the cookies have puffed a bit and you can see the surface is no longer wet and sticky.